krystofbe/django-droppablefileinput/README.md

 The `DroppableFileInput` widget can be customized with the following parameters:
-- `label`: Text to display in the drop area.
 - `auto_submit`: Whether to auto-submit the form upon file selection.
 - `max_file_size`: Maximum file size allowed for upload.
 - `allowed_types`: List of allowed file MIME types.